How to Plan for the Semester-in-Practice Program

 Spending the semester away takes foresight and preparation.
 We recommend you get information about the program and internships as early as you can in your law school career.
 Here's what you should do:

 You should spend your 2L year taking courses that would support your externship.
 Also take several core bar classes – you don’t want to leave bar classes for your 3L year if you’ll be gone a full semester.
-Most importantly, if you think you may want to do the program your spring 3L year, be sure you take professional responsibility first.
+Map out your course plan to make sure you satisfy all of BU Law's graduation requirements, and adhere to any credit caps (for example, BU Law's 16-credit non-gpa maximum).
+If you think you may want to do the program your spring 3L year, be sure you take professional responsibility first.

 How to apply